-- (1) Reflects a lump sum cash severance payment, payable within 60 days of the date of termination in an amount equal to two and one-half times base salary plus two and one-half times target annual incentive in the case of Mr. McInerney, or two times base salary plus two times target annual incentive in the case of the other named executive officers. - Reflects lump sum cash payment of the current-year annual incentive award based on actual performance results through the end of 2017.
-Annual incentive awards under the 2014 Change of Control Plan are determined based on actual pro rata performance, to the extent such performance can be reasonably established, or otherwise based on an assumed achievement of all relevant performance goals at "target." - (3) Reflects cash-based retention incentive awards that remained outstanding and had not been earned as of December 31, 2017.
-For more information regarding the retention incentive, please see the Compensation Discussion and Analysis section above. - (4) Reflects a lump sum cash payment equal to the company cost of 18 months of continued health coverage. - (5) Reflects the aggregate value of stock options and SARs (based on the excess, if any, of the closing price of Genworth common stock on December 31, 2017 over the exercise price) which would become immediately vested and exercisable in full.
-Because the closing price of Genworth common stock on December 31, 2017 (\$3.11) was less than the exercise price for all stock options and SARs that would become vested, no value for these awards is reflected in the table. - (6) Reflects the aggregate value of RSUs (based on the closing price of Genworth common stock on December 31, 2017 of \$3.11) which would immediately vest as of the executive's termination. - Pursuant to the 2014 Change of Control Plan, 2016-2018 and 2017-2019 PSUs would become vested and be deemed earned based on actual pro rata performance as of the date of a participant's Qualified Termination, to the extent such performance can be reasonably established in the sole discretion of the Compensation Committee, or otherwise based on an assumed achievement of all relevant performance goals at "target."
-Amounts in column reflect the aggregate value of these PSUs (based on the closing price of Genworth common stock on December 31, 2017 of \$3.11) which would become vested based on an assumed achievement of performance goals at "target levels," and a pro rata payout based on the portion of the
+- (1) Because Ms. Harrison is not currently eligible to receive benefits under the 2014 Change of Control Plan, in the event of her involuntary termination following a change of control, she would receive benefits under the 2015 Severance Plan.
+Therefore, her benefits under this table follow those under the Involuntary Termination of Employment (Without a Change of Control) table, subject to the 280G cut-back described in footnote 9 - (2) Reflects a lump sum cash severance payment, payable within 60 days of the date of termination in an amount equal to two and one-half times the sum of base salary and target annual incentive in the case of Mr. McInerney, and two times base salary plus two times target annual incentive in the case of the other continuing named executive officers. - (3) Reflects lump sum cash payment of the current-year annual incentive award based on actual performance results through the end of 2020.
+Annual incentive awards under the 2014 Change of Control Plan are determined based on actual pro rata performance, to the extent such performance can be reasonably established, or otherwise based on an assumed achievement of all relevant performance goals at "target."

-- performance period elapsed as of the Qualified Termination.
-Based on performance toward goals, the 2015-2017 PSUs did not result in any payout following the performance period. - (8) Reflects the present value of each participating named executive officer's accumulated benefits under the SERP, as noted in the 2017 Pension Benefits Table, which would become fully vested. - (9) Reflects the outstanding balance of the Restoration Plan as of December 31, 2017, including contributions made to the plan in 2018 for qualified earnings in 2107, as noted in the 2017 Non-Qualified Deferred Compensation Table, which would become fully vested.
-For Mr. McInerney, this represents only the Supplemental Contribution account balance within the Restoration Plan due to the fact he is already vested in the 401(k) Savings and Retirement Account Feature balances. - (10) Reflects the estimated value of premium payments for 18 months of continued coverage under the Leadership Life and Executive Life Programs. - (11) If an executive's total parachute payments exceed the 280G threshold amount by less than 10%, then the compensation payable to the executive will be reduced such that the total parachute payments to the executive do not exceed the 280G threshold amount (the amount of any such reduction is referred to as a "280G Cut-Back").
-This provision was not applicable to any of our named executive officers under this scenario.
+- (4) Represents a lump sum cash payment equal to the company cost of 18 months of continued health coverage. - (5) Reflects the aggregate value of RSUs (based on the closing price of Genworth common stock on December 31, 2020 of \$3.78) that would immediately vest as of the executive's termination. - Pursuant to the 2014 Change of Control Plan, 2018-2020, 2019-2021, and 2020-2022 PSUs and 2018-2020 PCAs would become vested and be deemed earned based on actual pro rata performance as of the date of a participant's Qualified Termination, to the extent such performance can be reasonably established in the sole discretion of the Compensation Committee, or otherwise based on an assumed achievement of all relevant performance goals at "target."
+Amounts in the table above reflect the aggregate value of 2018-2020 PSUs (based on the closing price of Genworth common stock on December 31, 2020 of \$3.78) and 2018-2020 PCAs, which would become vested based on actual performance through the end of the performance period, a pro rata payout of 2019-2021 PSUs based on a maximum level of performance and a pro rata payout of 2020-2022 PSUs based on a target level of performance. - (7) Reflects the present value of each participating continuing named executive officer's accumulated benefits under the SERP, as noted in the 2020 Pension Benefits Table, which would become fully vested - (8) Reflects the estimated value of premium payments for 18 months of continued coverage under the Leadership Life and Executive Life Programs. - (9) If an executive's total parachute payments exceed the 280G threshold amount by less than 10%, then the compensation payable to the executive will be reduced such that the total parachute payments to the executive do not exceed the 280G threshold amount (the amount of any such reduction is referred to as a "280G Cut-Back").